Eleanor & Park: Plot

 Eleanor Douglas is beginning 10th grade.
-She is the oldest in a family of two girls and three boys who live with their mother and stepfather, Richie, in a tiny two-bedroom house.
+She is the oldest in a family with 1 younger sister and 4 younger brothers who live with their mother and stepfather, Richie, in a tiny two-bedroom house.
 The children share one bedroom.
-There is one bathroom, and Richie has removed the door and will not allow a curtain for privacy.
+There is one bathroom, and Richie has removed the door and will only allow a curtain for privacy.
 Richie is physically and emotionally abusive to their mother and often drunk.
 The children live in terror of him.
-Eleanor does not own a toothbrush or properly fitting clothes.
-She patches her clothes in bright colors, wears ribbons in her hair, and creates strange clothing combinations, over which her fellow students bully her.
-Eleanor has just returned after sleeping on the couch of her mother’s high school friend, since Richie threw her out a year earlier.
+Eleanor does not own properly fitting clothes.
+She patches her clothes in bright colors, wears ribbons in her hair, and creates strange clothing combinations and accessories, over which her fellow students bully her.
+Eleanor has just returned home after sleeping on the couch of her mother’s high school friend since Richie threw her out a year earlier.

 Park Sheridan has lived in Omaha his whole life.
 While his family is not affluent, and his parents come from very different backgrounds, his home is filled with love.
 While his father is tall and masculine, Park takes after his mother in appearance and is shorter than his younger brother.
 Park believes he is a disappointment and is unenthusiastic about taekwondo, which his father values.
 Park is instead interested in alternative music and comics.
 He feels insecure about his size and Asian heritage, despite getting along with the popular kids at school.

 On Eleanor's first day at her new school, the students find her weird.
 They rearrange their seats on the school bus to get her yelled at by the driver.
 When Eleanor is about to cry, Park rudely offers her a seat.
 They have a few classes together during which Park notices Eleanor is one of the smartest students in class.
 They begin to connect.

 Eleanor is regularly bullied at school.
-Girls cover her gym locker with sanitary pads, and someone writes disgusting and innapropriate remarks on her school books.
+Girls cover her gym locker with sanitary pads, and someone writes disgusting and inappropriate remarks on her school books.
 At home, Richie frequently screams at Eleanor's mother and abuses her while drunk.
 One night, Eleanor hears gunshots and calls the police, but they believe Richie's lies over her report.
 Eleanor tries to conceal her living situation from Park, but gets frustrated when he takes some things for granted, like a telephone, batteries, or safety.
 She tries to reject Park's gifts, believing herself unworthy.
 The two spend more time together in secret, since Richie won't allow Eleanor to have a boyfriend, and her mother and siblings' loyalties have shifted to Richie.
 Park professes his love for Eleanor, making her uncomfortable.
 Her first meeting with his parents, especially his mother, does not go well.